Member | Established: 1963 | Member since 1982

 SMO 7: International Financial Reporting Standards

 To support implementation, ICAG has organized seminars and continuing professional development courses to educate members on the application of IFRS and IFRS for SMEs and distributes copies of IFRS for SMEs to its members.
 It also offers a post-diploma specialization course on IFRS.
-The institute monitors IFRS compliance to ensure successful implementation of the standards.

 Lastly, ICAG contributes to the standard-setting process and activities of the IASB by reviewing and providing comments on exposure drafts.